py-baudin/epgpy/docs/sequence.md

 ### Spoiled gradient echo (SPGR)

-Nested lists can be used for more compact definitions.
+Nested lists can be used for more compact sequence definitions.

 ```python
 # operators